austintoddj/texastwisters/src/data/programs/camp.md

 ---
-name: Adult Gymnastics
+name: Camps
-dropdownDescription: Join the adult gymnastics community, and see what you've been missing!
+dropdownDescription: Available during school breaks and summer vacation.
 featured: false
 hero:
-  headline: Texas Twisters Adult Gymnastics
+  headline: Texas Twisters Camps
-  text: Are you coming back to the world of gymnastics after a long hiatus?
-Or maybe you're giving it a chance for the first time.
-We've got a place for you!
+  text: Camps are seasonal, and offered during school breaks.
+Your children will enjoy gymnastics training, group games, and plenty of supervised open gym time.
   action:
-    label: Enroll today
+    label: View camps
     href: '#'
     icon: true
   image:
-    src: '/images/stock/unsplash/gym-14.jpg'
+    src: '/images/stock/unsplash/gym-02.jpg'
 infoSection:
-  headline: Designed to help you rediscover your love of gymnastics
+  headline: Have fun, stay active, and build new friendships!
-  text: Train all four gymnastics events or drop in for a great conditioning workout; the choice is yours!
-Either way, you’ll realize you’re still capable of more than you think.
+  text: Campers arrive in the morning, and start the day playing group games.
+They are then divided by age and skill level to run through gymnastics rotations.
+After a break for lunch, we will introduce more games and free time.
+Your kids won't want to miss this!
-  ages: 18+ years old
+  ages: Potty trained - 12 years old
-  dates: Year-round
+  dates: School breaks and holidays
-  schedule: Varies by class
+  schedule: 9 AM - 2 PM
-  classSize: Student to coach ratio of 20:1
+  classSize: Student to coach ratio of 15:1
 descriptionSection:
   text: >
     ## Our unique approach to education